FoxDotBuild/Cya/MicroPython/GettingStarted.md

 Instructions for using _rshell_ are available [here](https://pypi.org/project/rshell/).
 Note that rshell requires python3.

-For the rest of this duscussion we will provide _rshell_ examples, but _ampy_ is equally capable and has similar commands.
+For the rest of this discussion we will provide _rshell_ examples, but _ampy_ is equally capable and has similar commands.

 Download all the libraries you plan to use (See the README.md file to determine which libraries you will need and where to get them).
 Then go to the directory/folder where you  downloaded the libraries.
 Type the following (assumes Cya is connected to COM10 - use the COM port your Cya is connected to):